tiff-ritz/buildpacks-deb-packages/README.md

 ### SPECIAL_CASE_MAP

 The `SPECIAL_CASE_MAP` constant defines special cases where additional packages should be installed before the requested package.
 This is useful for handling dependencies that are not automatically resolved by the package manager.
-For more details, see the [SPECIAL_CASE_MAP documentation](SPECIAL_CASE_MAP.md).
+For more details, see the [special case documentation](SPECIAL_CASE_MAP.md).

 ### Post Installation Scripts